DONATE SADAQA

 Diseases like malaria and measles are rife, and around three-quarters of hospitals in conflict-affected areas are no longer operational, leaving most people without access to healthcare.

-Image: Islamic Relief staff conducting an assessment at the Suwar Chicken Farm in Algazeira State where more than 2,400 people, mostly women and children, are taking refuge.
+Islamic Relief staff conduct an assessment in Algazeira State, where more than 2,400 people, mostly women and children, are taking refuge

 Fighting has spread to many key agricultural regions, which has devastated food production.
 Many farmers have told Islamic Relief staff that it is too dangerous to access their fields to plant or harvest crops, while trucks transporting food to markets are regularly looted.